 There are over 3 million lakes 20 acres in size or larger located in Alaska.
 You probably will not have difficulty seeing a glacier because Alaska boasts 100,000 of them.

 There are about 750,000 people who call Alaska home, and more than half of them live in Anchorage.
-This leaves a lot of Alaska’s stunning wilderness left for you to discover and explore.
+This leaves a lot of Alaska’s stunning wilderness for you to discover and explore.

 Look here: Talkeetna: Grand Denali Flight with Optional Glacier Landing